intechsolutionstn/odoo-18-enterprise-custom/README.md

 # Odoo 18 Enterprise Custom - One-Command Installation

+⚠️ **EDUCATIONAL USE ONLY** - This project is intended for educational and learning purposes only.
+Please respect Odoo's licensing terms and use only for legitimate educational activities.

 Set up Odoo 18 Enterprise with subscription warning removed quickly for development/production using Docker Compose.

 ## 🚀 Quick Installation